apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

 ## Cache Writers

-A `CacheWriter` is an event handler that synchronously handles “happens-before” events (`CacheEvent`) in an ordered fashion.
+A `CacheWriter` is an event handler that synchronously handles “_happens-before_” events (`CacheEvent`) in an ordered fashion.
 It is mostly used for data validation and in some cases data synchronization with external data sources, offering a write-through capability for regions handling events that can be local, within the same JVM, or remote, in the case of replicated or partitioned region.

 #### Basic rules: